10 Quick and Easy Decluttering Ideas

 7. Vases

-Next month, we’ll tackle 10 of the more difficult categories.
+Next month, we’ll tackle 10 of the more difficult categories for decluttering.
 But don’t worry, I’ll keep the cheat sheet easy to follow.

 And, as always, if you find yourself needing help and motivation, give me a call!